paulvino/task_manager/README.md

 This little application is an API of Task management system.
 It allows you to create, edit, delete and view tasks.

-Every task have a title, description, status, priority, author and performer.
+Every task have a title, description, status, priority, author and assignee.